Researchers and teachers from other countries

 Duration of stay longer than 6 months

 If you stay longer than six months, the authorities will consider you a Finnish tax resident, fully liable to pay tax.
 Your annual gross income will be assessed according to the progressive scale.
 The bracket of that scale will determine the percentage of your tax rate.
 If you are nonetheless eligible for an exemption from Finnish income tax, the authorities will record this on your tax card.
 To submit a request for a tax card you will need a Finnish personal identity number.
-For more information, click Finnish personal identity codes for short-term use.
+For more information on how to apply for a Finnish personal ID, see Finnish personal IDs for workers arriving in Finland.

 Exemption does not apply to social security contributions